Review process overview

 The selection committees review applications in relation to the stated selection criteria, and each committee recommends the 23 or, in the case of the committee awarding the 70th fellowship, 24 most meritorious applicants based on those criteria.

 Members of the selection committees are appointed based on their leadership, research excellence, and review experience.
+Committees are also structured to ensure representation, per the committee member selection criteria.

 - Canadian Institutes of Health Research (CIHR)